zorbash/zorbash.github.com/content/post/effective-communication-patterns.md

 ### 1. Pick a Project Management Application

-[Jira][jira], [Trello][trello], [Asana][asana], [Phabricator][phabricator], pick one, then make sure people know how to interact with it.
-I bet you work with very smart people, but for such integral processes you should have a short manual so that they are feel with it.
+[Jira][jira], [Trello][trello], [Asana][asana], [Phabricator][phabricator], pick one,
+then make sure people know how to interact with it.
+I bet you work with very smart people, but for such integral processes you should have a short manual so that they are feel comfortable with it.

 Common questions you can consider answering: